-I learnt a lot while on my long distance hikes.
-That includes hiking over 1000km on the Israel National Trail and the desert section of the Jordan Trail.
+I learnt a lot while on my firsy long distance hike – covering over 1000km on the Israel National Trail.
+A year later I then went on to hike the desert section of the Jordan Trail.
 Got a long distance trek planned?
-Then check out these top long distance walking tips.
+Then check out my top long distance walking tips below.

 #1 Invest in good boots and socks